edamame-course/2015-tutorials/final/2015-06-22-introduction_to_the_shell.md

 ****
 ** Exercise **

-Search for the sequence `CCTGTTTGC` in the `C01D01R_sub.fastq` file and in the output have the sequence name and the sequence. e.g.
+Search for the sequence `CCTGTTTGCTCCCCACGCTCTCGCACCTCAGTGTCAGTATCTGCCCAGGTCGCCGCCTT` in the `C01D01R_sub.fastq` file and in the output have the sequence name and the sequence. e.g.

 ```
 @HWI-M03127:41:ACE13:1:1114:14857:17361 2:N:0:GGAGACAAGGGA